Monte Melkonian: Iranian Revolution

-Civil war in Lebanon
+Lebanese Civil War

-In the fall of 1978, Monte made his way to Beirut, the capital of Lebanon, in time to participate in the defense of the Armenian quarter against the right-wing Phalange forces.
-While he was living in East Beirut, Monte worked underground with individual members of the Social Democrat Hunchakian Party and the Lebanese Communist Party.
+In the fall of 1978, Melkonian made his way to Beirut, the capital of Lebanon, in time to participate in the defense of the Armenian quarter against the right-wing Phalange forces.
+While he was living in East Beirut, Melkonian worked underground with individual members of the Social Democrat Hunchakian Party and the Lebanese Communist Party.
 Although he never professed an allegiance to the Armenian Revolutionary Federation (ARF), he was a member of the Armenian militia that defended positions in and around Bourj Hammoud that were under the command of ARF "group leaders".
-Monte was a permanent member of the militia's bases in Bourj Hammoud, Western Beirut, Antelias, Eastern Beirut and other regions for almost two years, during which time he participated in several street battles against rightist forces.
+Melkonian was a permanent member of the militia's bases in Bourj Hammoud, Western Beirut, Antelias, Eastern Beirut, and other regions for almost two years, during which time he participated in several street battles against Phalange forces.
 He also began working behind the lines in Phalangist controlled territory, on behalf of the "Leftist and Arab" Lebanese National Movement.
-By this time, he was speaking Armenian – a language he had not learned until adulthood (Armenian was the fourth or fifth language Monte learned to speak fluently, after Spanish, French and Japanese.
-In addition, he spoke passable Arabic, Italian and Turkish, as well as some Persian and Kurdish).
+By this time, he was speaking Armenian – a language he had not learned until adulthood (Armenian was the fourth or fifth language Melkonian learned to speak fluently, after Spanish, French, and Japanese.
+In addition, he spoke passable Arabic, Italian, and Turkish, as well as some Persian and Kurdish).